 However, others in the industry are fearful of smaller brands that do not perform sufficient testing of their products and fear they may not be suitable for long-term consumption.

 We strongly believe that laboratory or invasive testing of animals is a cruel and outdated practice.
 We hope that in the future, it will be eliminated.

 With growing concerns around the formulation and research behind dog food production, many dog owners are interested in the expertise and professionals behind each brand.

 In Butternut Box’s Help Centre, you can find some more detailed information on this topic.
-Here they mention that their ingredients, recipes, and processes are signed by Ph.D. nutritionists which is a positive trait.
+Here they mention that their ingredients, recipes, and processes are signed by Ph.D. nutritionists, which is a positive trait.

-While some brands have chosen to name their nutritionists, especially those permanently employed the brand, Butternut Box has not quite gone this far.
+While some brands have chosen to name their nutritionists, especially those permanently employed by the brand, Butternut Box has not quite gone this far.

-In addition to working with nutritionists, Butternut Box mentions that they are reviewing research data with the Scientific Advisory Board of FEDIAF, working with industry peers, and conducting analysis and studies of their own.
+In addition to working with nutritionists, Butternut Box mentions that they are reviewing research data with the Scientific Advisory Board of FEDIAF, working with industry peers, and conducting analyses and studies of their own.

 To read the full explanation, check out their Help Centre.